OSGeo/gdal/gdal/doc/source/programs/gdal_calc.rst

     this option determinants how to handle rasters with different extents.
     ``ignore`` (default) - only the dimensions of the rasters are compared. if the dimensions do not agree the operation will fail.
     ``fail`` - the dimensions and the extent (bounds) of the rasters must agree, otherwise the operation will fail.
+    ``union`` - the dimensions and the extent (bounds) of the rasters will be a union of the input extents.
+    ``intersect`` - the dimensions and the extent (bounds) of the rasters will be an intersection of the input extents. a specified custom extent is also supported using the Python interface.

+.. option:: color_table=<filename>

+    Allows to specify a filename of a color table (or a ColorTable object) (with Palette Index interpretation) to be used for the output raster.
+    Supported formats: txt (i.e. like gdaldem, but color names are not supported), qlr, qml (i.e. exported from QGIS)

 .. option:: --projectionCheck